XVARY Composite Score

 With revenue growth already at 3.5% last year, a slower comp base can leave you with very little top-line expansion.

-pricing and input-cost pressure
+Pricing and input-cost pressure

 This is a regional grocer.
 Competitive pricing, supply-chain friction, or tariffs on imported goods can squeeze gross profit even if sales hold steady.